hide

 find work within 2 months

-While the bulk of teaching positions are located in San José - a couple of hours inland - beach lovers should rest assured that plenty of Costa Ricans commute to work from coastal towns.
+While most English teaching jobs in Costa Rica are located in San José - a couple of hours inland - beach lovers should rest assured that plenty of Costa Ricans commute to work from coastal towns.
 Or, you can work in the city during the week and explore all the coasts have to offer in your downtime.
-When you are working (bear in mind, we’re talking about finding you a teaching job!), you’ll find enthusiastic students, eager learners across all age groups, and plenty of different working opportunities.
+When you are working (remember, we’re talking about finding you a teaching job!), you’ll find enthusiastic students, eager learners across all age groups, and plenty of different working opportunities.

 English teaching jobs in Costa Rica: an overview